kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 ### Retrieving a Fillup Record

-You can retrieve the last fillup or a specific fillup using the following function:
+You can retrieve fillups or a specific fillup using the following function:

 	Fuse.fillups(<vehicle_channel>, <callback>, <options>)

-To retreive a specific fillup, you pass the key for the fillup as an option named ```key```.
-Fillups are stored with the fill up time in UTC as the key.
+To retreive a specific fillup, you pass the ID for the  as an option named ```id```.
+If no ID is given, a paginated list of fillups is returned.
+You can control the stating position of what is returned with ```offset``` and the number of items returned with ```limit```.
+By default these are 0 and 10 respectively.

-If no key is provided, the function returns the most recent fillup.

 You can also search fillups by date: